debciminari/orthog_variation_study/README.md

 This repository contains the experiments on orthographic variation for two language pairs, Romagnol-Italian and Low Saxon-German.
-Each language pair lives in its own folder with an identical layout: a `scripts/` folder holding the pipeline code and a `data/` folder holding the input data and additional resources create for the experiments.
+Each language pair lives in its own folder with an identical layout: a `scripts/` folder holding the pipeline code and a `data/` folder holding the input data and additional resources created for the experiments.

 ```
 .